 For each category of property right you choose to insure (conservation easement, trail easement, fee land, etc.), you must list every parcel.
 If you leave out parcels owned by some landowners, it prevents Terrafirma from accurately determining how much your insurance should cost.
 Worse, it could cause problems later on when you try to submit a claim.

 b.
-The collection of parcels must form in the aggregate a contiguous, compact conservation reserve operated as a single unit.
+The combined parcel must form a contiguous conservation reserve operated as a single unit.

 c.
-The land covered by the conservation easements must be contiguous.
+The land covered by the conservation easements is contiguous.

-With Terrafirma, however, properties may only be combined into one parcel if they have the same owner, are contiguous, and have the same conservation values.
+Properties under separate easements may only be combined into one parcel if they have the same owner, are contiguous, and have the same conservation values; under the same easement they must have the same owner.
 This is because the more the easement is spread across separately owned parcels, the greater the risk that you’ll have a lawsuit.
 Therefore, Terrafirma spreads that risk with additional premiums based on the number of separate landowners.
 This decision is based on historical observation and actuarial verified data showing significantly more risk.